Naomi Osaka gets rematch as she returns to French Open

 Osaka is a four-time Grand Slam champion who used to be No. 1 in the rankings but has slipped to No. 38 in part because of a lack of activity.
 That included time off for a mental health break after she withdrew from Roland Garros ahead of her second-round match last year, revealing that she has dealt with anxiety and depression.

-Because she is not seeded at the French Open, where play begins Sunday, she was not safe from facing a seeded opponent right away, so that’s what will happen against No. 27 Anisimova.
+Because she is not seeded at the French Open, she was not safe from facing a seeded opponent right away, so that’s what will happen against No. 27 Amanda Anisimova, a 20-year-old American who was a 2019 semifinalist in Paris.

-The possible women’s quarterfinals in Paris are No. 1 seed and 2020 champion Iga Swiatek against two-time major runner-up Karolina Pliskova, defending champion Barbora Krejcikova against Anett Kontaveit, Paula Badosa against Aryna Sabalenka, and Ons Jabeur against Maria Sakkari.
+The possible women’s quarterfinals in Paris are Swiatek against two-time major runner-up Karolina Pliskova, and No. 3 seed Paula Badosa against No. 7 Aryna Sabalenka on the top half of the field, and defending champion Barbora Krejcikova against No. 5 Anett Kontaveit, and No. 4 Maria Sakkari against No. 6 Ons Jabeur on the bottom half.

-Novak Djokovic, Rafael Nadal and Carlos Alcaraz all were placed on the same half of the men’s bracket.
+Last year, in her first time in the main draw of singles at the French Open, Krejcikova won both that trophy — the player she beat in the final, Anastasia Pavlyuchenkova, announced this week her season is done because of an injured knee — along with women’s doubles.

+So it makes sense that Krejcikova used phrases such as “extremely amazing” and “something incredible” while discussing what happened in 2021 during a brief appearance at the draw ceremony and noted with a smile: “This clay suits me.”

+Nadal, he of the 13 titles on the red stuff in Paris, and Djokovic, a two-time champion, could say the same, of course.

-Djokovic, who is the defending champion and seeded No. 1, could meet 13-time champion Nadal in the quarterfinals.
-Djokovic beat Nadal in the semifinals a year ago.
+Djokovic, who is the defending champion and seeded No. 1, could meet Nadal in the quarterfinals.
+A year ago, Djokovic beat Nadal in the semifinals, before erasing a two-set deficit against Stefanos Tsitsipas to win the final.

+“I am very motivated to play my best tennis,” Djokovic said in French on Thursday, as he marked his chance to get back on the Grand Slam stage after missing the Australian Open because he is not vaccinated against COVID-19 (the French Open has no such requirement).

+“Last year in Paris was the perfect result.
+Roland Garros was maybe the hardest of my career — of all the Grand Slams I have won,” he said.
+“Very emotional, tiring, but at the end, the result arrived.”

 More AP sports: https://apnews.com/hub/sports and https://twitter.com/AP_Sports